 Underneath the very earth that holds the festivals Mobile has become known for lies the decrepit remains of the original settlers, their souls unable to rest from unceremoniously being unearthed.
 However, as it usually goes in these events, not all bodies were moved to their new resting place.

 These horrors and more await on your walk through historic haunted Mobile.
-Prepare for a night of thrilling tales and spine-tingling scares from Mobile Ghosts and the lost souls that lurk in the shadows of their former stomping grounds.
+Prepare for a night of thrilling tales and spine-tingling scares from Port City Ghosts and the lost souls that lurk in the shadows of their former stomping grounds.

 Visit Mobile’s Most Haunted Locations Including: